ADHD is my superpower

 ADHD can fuel sustained concentration for an extended period, which is why, for me, ADHD is my superpower.

 For me, ADHD is my superpower.
-People like me living with Attention Deficit Hyperactivity Disorder (ADHD) don’t do anything that is mundane, because they can’t focus on what doesn’t interest them.
-I don’t want to do anything that I’m not passionate about, and I refuse to compromise my values on this.
+People like me living with Attention Deficit Hyperactivity Disorder (ADHD) don’t do anything mundane because they can’t focus on what doesn’t interest them.
+I don’t want to do anything I’m not passionate about, and I refuse to compromise my values.

 Individuals with ADHD are easily bored.
 I refuse to do anything that drains my energy.
 However, what many people don’t know about ADHD is this; just as it causes us a difficult-to-control lack of focus, it also gives us a superpower on the other side of the spectrum.
 That superpower is called hyperfocus.
 And for me, ADHD is my superpower.